-Eva Rovers is writer and cultural historian with a PhD from the University of Groningen.
+Eva Rovers is writer and cultural historian.
 Her biographies of major Van Gogh-collector Helene Kröller-Müller and writer Boudewijn Büchs both received great critical acclaim.
 In cooperation with director Leo de Boer, Eva produced a documentary film about Kröller-Müller’s turbulent life (an English version of this film is available).

 ► BOUD.
 The Collected Lives of Boudewijn Büch (1948-2002)

 Upon his death in 2002, Dutch writer Boudewijn Büch was revealed as a man who had misled the entire nation with his incredible life-story.
 The man who during his life had re-invented his personal history – to include a father traumatised by having to bomb his native city during the Second World War, as well as a son who died under tragic circumstances at the age of five – posthumously proved how eagerly both friends and the general public had wanted to believe that his fluid fiction was the solid truth.